2022–23 Macedonian Football Cup

-The 2022–23 Macedonian Football Cup is the 31st season of North Macedonia's football knockout competition.
-Makedonija GP will be the defending champions, having won their third title in the previous year.
+The 2022–23 Macedonian Football Cup was the 31st season of North Macedonia's football knockout competition.
+The winners qualified for the 2023–24 Europa Conference League first qualifying round.

+Makedonija G.P. won the cup on 20 May 2023 with a 2–0 penalty shootout win over Struga after a 0–0 draw, their second consecutive Macedonian Football Cup win and third overall.

 Competition calendar

 First round

 The draw was held on 28 July 2022.
+The finalists from the previous season (Makedonija G.P. and Sileks) received byes.